The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 A view of the beach and palm trees from Beachwalk Bali

 Kuta and Legian are two of the most popular tourist areas in Bali, known for their lively atmosphere and beach parties.
 Visitors can shop for souvenirs, dine on delicious street food, and party until dawn at one of the many bars and nightclubs.
-The area is also home to several water parks and family-friendly attractions, such as the Waterbom Bali park and the Bali Sea Turtle Society.
+The best things to do in Kuta include things like adventuring at Waterbom Bali water park, and taking a surf lesson at one of the local surf schools.
+Legian has some great attractions too like Legian Beach.
 Here are some of the best things to do in Kuta & Legian:

 • Sunbake, swim and surf at beaches like Kuta, Legian, Balangan and Pandawa.